You’ve heard it before:

 I get it.
 If you were a faithful partner, the uncertainty you now endures is immeasurable.

-Perhaps you feel you don’t know your partner anymore.
+You may feel like you don’t know your partner anymore.
 Or that you can’t trust one word that comes out of their mouth.
-Maybe you feel like your partner is a stranger rather than the person you spent years knowing intimately.
+You may even feel like your partner is a stranger rather than the person you spent years knowing on an intimate level.

 So you jump into the certainty cycle for the best comfort you can muster: an illusion of the truth and certainty to ease the pain.
 Your betrayer is categorized as “always a cheater.”

 The problem?
-Your unfaithful partner may NOT fit the mold you and or our society cast and your assessment is even more destructive to the relationship.
+Your unfaithful partner may NOT fit the mold you and or our society casts.
+As a result, your assessment may be even more destructive to the relationship.
 You can not move forward.
 You live in fear with the belief that one day your partner will cheat again.

-Waiting for another bout of betrayal and heartbreak, and humiliation can prove too much.
+Waiting for another bout of betrayal, heartbreak, and humiliation can prove too much.
 As a result, your relationship may not survive.

 So How Can I Know for Sure?